tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-summaries.md

 <p>Now create a list of all action items, decisions, and their corresponding owners or deadlines.
 If no specific person was assigned, determine the most relevant person to be responsible.</p>
 </div>

+After you proceed through all the themes, compile the responses together into one long summary.
+You now have a highly readable version of the meeting.
+Yes, it might contain more detail than most people want to read.
+But remember that this is source material for writing documentation later on.
+You might not get to this topic for a number of weeks after the interview.
+When you do, you'll want to have as much detail as possible.

+Also, apart from actually reading the content for later recall, richer detail will provide better source input when you task an AI to do write some documentation later.

+You might find the multiple prompts approach here a bit tedious.
+Couldn't you just ask for the summary in the same prompt?
+You could, but then the summary will probably be 500 words instead of 2,500 words.
+LLMs have a max token output that varies depending on the tool but might be around 600 words.
+If you don't break up the prompts, you end up with truncated, shortened meeting summaries that lack the rich detail you need for writing documentation.

 ## Step 3: Fix any glaring errors in the summary

-Before sending out the AI-written transcript, you'll want to read it over once and correct any obvious errors.
+Before sending out the AI-written transcript to meeting participants, you'll want to read it over once and correct any obvious errors.
 Here's what I usually fix:

 * If a participant joins from a meeting room (for example, "Central Command" meeting room), the transcript will say "Central Command" instead of the person speaking in that meeting room.
+Change meeting rooms to people's names where feasible.
 * Names might be spelled phonetically rather than accurately.
 * Links to documents, often pasted into meeting chats, don't find their way into the AI-cleaned-up transcript.
+Add the links.
 * Action items can be a bit too robust and often need to be paired back.
-* If someone said something during the meeting they wouldn't want broadcast, omit it.
-AI transcriptions can capture much more detail than people might realize, assuming that no human would record this detail in a transcript.

 Don't spend too much time editing the transcript.
 Be sure to put "(AI-written)" after the meeting transcript title.
 This acknowledgement provides a disclaimer in case something is wrong; it also provides a bit of intrigue.

-## Step 4: Include action items

-Meetings usually have some action items.
-Recording these action items and following up on them ensures &mdash; in the minds of each participant &mdash; that you take the meeting seriously.
-It makes participants feel the meeting has been productive if you follow through with the actual action items.

-Consider creating bugs for each action item and assign them owners in the Google Doc (if you're using Google Docs for meetings).
-Each meeting should usually include a review of the previous meeting's action items.
-If you're not generating action items from meetings, nor completing the action items generated, what's the point of the meeting?

-By the way, there isn't an AI-automated step here, but if you can find a way to programmatically convert action items into bugs in your issue tracking tool, that could be a good move.

-## Step 5: Broadcast the meeting notes
+## Step 4: Share the meeting notes

-Now comes the fun, uncomfortable part.
-Gather up a list of meeting recipients.
-This should include all people who are on the meeting invite (but who probably didn't all come), people discussed or referenced in the meeting (wouldn't you be curious to see notes of a meeting you were discussed in?), and of course the actual meeting attendees.
-Then copy the meeting notes into an email, as well as reference the Google Doc where they're stored, and send it out to them.
+After you've compiled the transcript and fixed any obvious errors, share it with the meeting participants.
+People are usually interested to see how AI captured the meeting anyway, and they'll often share it with others.
+You could also broadcast the notes to a larger audience on your own, if appropriate.
+I like to think that meeting notes should provide the needed level of detail for people outside the meeting to understand the discussion in an easy-to-read way.

+If you want to crank up your visibility, share the meeting notes with everyone mentioned in the meeting, even if they weren't present.
+And possibly with team aliases as well.
+This will amplify your visibility in massive ways, if you want that for your group.

 Sending meeting notes to participants is like sending micro-newsletters to a highly targeted audience.
 The sender becomes much more visible, and this visibility translates into more familiarity with you and your role.
 People might suddenly realize that you're working on important documentation, gathering needed details, interacting with stakeholders, and more.